updeshmishra800/Election-2024-Analyse-/README.md

 # Election-2024-Analyse-

+Check out the project here : [ "https://lnkd.in/ggcFfGs6" ] and let's continue to brew up innovative solutions together

 Developed a Power BI dashboard to provide a comprehensive analysis of the Bharatiya Janata Party's (BJP) performance in the 2019 vs 2024 Lok Sabha elections, with a special focus on Uttar Pradesh.The data, sourced from Kaggle in Excel format, had many mismatches, requiring extensive data cleaning before visualization.
 This dashboard offers a clear comparison of election outcomes, helping to identify trends and shifts in voter behavior.
 Explore the dashboard for insightful election analysis and strategic planning!